notamitgamer/bsc/README.md

 # 🎓 B.Sc.
 CS Hons – Programs

-This repository contains **all C programs, executables, and snapshots** as per the **West Bengal State University B.Sc.
-Computer Science (Hons) syllabus**.
-It’s designed to help students easily access, run, and understand each program.
+This repository contains **Files of codes that will be done in this 4-year BSc Hons Computer Science**

 ---